etsubu/NanoVM/README.md

 * Add commands for modifying the stack and registers
 * Add whole memory dump which will dump all the memory pages including code and stack to the disk.
 * Add option to disassemble the whole code and dump to the disk with memory offsets

-# General

-The longer term goal of the project is to be embeddable VM with a small bytecode format while maintaining reasonable performance speed.
-Also I'll implement syscall instruction that contains some implemented functions like IO but user can register custom functions as callbacks for different syscall function values.
-This allows one to implement more "outside of the VM" functionality".
-I will add performance comparison tests to other languages later.
-Also eventually I'm looking to actually program the Compiler/Assembler in NanoVM bytecode.
-This VM could also probably be easily utilized in simple code protection schemes for "crackme" challenges.
-One could scramble the "opcodes" enum and add memory encryption for the bytecode and stack memory which is only decrypted when a single read operation is performed.
-ToDo:
-* Doxygen documentation